pedramghafoori/MentorConnectV2/README.md

-# MentorConnect
+# LifeguardHub

-A platform connecting mentors and mentees.
+A platform connecting lifeguard instructors with certification candidates.

 ## Setup